 Havertz cards are still relatively affordable unless you’re looking at the rarest graded parallels.
 They’re a reasonably risk-free investment, especially as he has already won the UCL at such a young age.

-We’d opt for the 2018 Donruss Rated Rookie as the best cheap investment card overall, as graded copies can be picked up for next to nothing.
+We’d opt for the 2018 Donruss Rated Rookie as the best cheap investment card overall.
+Graded copies can be picked up for next to nothing.

 If you’re working with a bigger budget, we like the look of any of the options to take up the top three spots on this list.
-They tend to be worth more than autos produced in the same year, which goes to show how popular they are with collectors.
+They tend to be worth more than autos produced in the same year.
+It goes to show how popular they are with collectors.

 Kai Havertz Cards: Buying/Selling Advice